ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab2.md

 + Open the `lab2` folder in VS Code, using the 'Open Folder' option in VS Code.
 + Make sure the Docker is running on your machine.
-+ Open the VS Code [Command Palette][command-palette]; search and select `Reopen in Container`.
++ Open the VS Code [Command Palette][command-palette] by pressing F1; search and select `Reopen in Container`.
 + This will set up the development environment for this lab in VS Code.
-+ Inside the development environment the skeleton code for Lab 2 will be locate under `/lab2`.
++ Inside the development environment the skeleton code for Lab 2 will be located under `/lab2`.
 + Afterwards, if VS Code prompts you to select a kit for the lab then pick Clang 8.

+### Lab2's project structure:
 ```
 - lib
   |